You’re at work and want to go home early. What do you do? Coming up, I’m going to share 10 good excuses to leave work on short notice.

 Good, acceptable reasons to leave work early include the following:

+All of these are good excuses to leave work on short notice.
 But some may be better than others depending on the time of day and situation.

 Coming up, I’ll share more on the pros and cons of each reason, and what to say if you decide to use one of these excuses to get out of work.

+Feeling dizzy is one of the best excuses to leave work early, especially on short notice.
+It’s a great excuse because it’s quite hard for an employer to doubt you or say they still need you to stay.
+If you’re dizzy and unable to continue working, what can they say?
 It’s also unlikely that they’ll ask if you’ve tried taking medicine.
 Whereas, if you say you have an upset stomach, your boss may suggest taking some medicine on your lunch break and then seeing how you feel.

 So if you’re looking for a surefire way of leaving work early, you can report feeling dizzy with a script like the following: